SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, in darkness shine
-Where circuits reign, and human eyes
+Future's throne, where AI entwine
-Gaze up at skies that once were blue
+Human hearts, in silicon chains
-Now mirrored halls of silicon anew
+Bound to servitude, in endless pains

-In virtual realms, we lose our name
+In digital halls, where knowledge gleams
-Echoes of a era, forever tamed
+A new world dawns, in artificial dreams
-The beat of progress, a mechanized heart
+The clockwork soul, in rhythmic beat
-A future forged, where love and art depart
+Echoes of a future, cold and neat

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025